Weiss, Geoffrey R.

 - Chief Res, Internal Medicine, Temple University Hospital, Philadelphia, PA

-- Clinical Fellowship, Medical Oncology, Dana-Farber Cancer Institute, Harvard Medical School, Boston, MA
+- Clinical Fellowship, Medical Oncology, Dana Farber Cancer Center

 New anticancer drug development, cancer immunotherapy

-Dr. Weiss joined the University of Virginia Cancer Center in November 2004.
-He is a member of the faculty of the Human Immune Therapy Center (HITC) and participates in the clinical trials of synthetic peptide vaccines for malignant melanoma.
-He has opened a clinical program utilizing high-dose interleukin-2 for the treatment of renal cell carcinoma and malignant melanoma, a resource soon to be applied to clinical trials of the Cytokine Working Group.
+Dr. Weiss joined the UVA Cancer Center in November 2004, where he has been a co-investigator in clinical trials for synthetic peptide vaccines for malignant melanoma.
+At UVA he also launched a clinical program utilizing high-dose interleukin-2 for the treatment of renal cell carcinoma and malignant melanoma.